Pengin-Open-Source/pengin-pi/.github/ISSUE_TEMPLATE/onboarding.md

 ## Pre-Setup
 - [ ] Sign offer letter and contracts and follow filing instructions
 - [ ] Request access to team share drives
+- [ ] Request access to team calendar
 - [ ] Request access to git repos and accept invites
 - [ ] Request access to team Discord servers and accept invites